syncfusion-content/winui-docs/winui/Circular-Charts/DoughnutChart.md

 ---
 layout: post
-title: Doughnut chart in WinUI Circular Chart control | Syncfusion
+title: Doughnut chart in WinUI Chart control | Syncfusion
-description: Learn here all about doughnut chart and its features in Syncfusion WinUI Circular Chart(SfCircularChart) control.
+description: Learn here all about doughnut chart and its features in Syncfusion WinUI Chart (SfCircularChart) control.
 platform: WinUI
 control: SfCircularChart
 documentation: ug
 ---

-# Doughnut chart in WinUI Chart (SfCircularChart)
+# Doughnut Chart in WinUI Chart (SfCircularChart)

 [DoughnutSeries]() is similar to [PieSeries]().
 It is used to show the relationship between parts of data and whole data.
 To render a [DoughnutSeries]() in circular chart, create an instance of the [DoughnutSeries]() and add it to the [Series]() collection property of [SfCircularChart]().